SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 publisher.publish(session.createTextMessage("Message with String Data"));
 ~~~

-Now if you execute the `TopicPublisher.java` program, it will successfully publish a message.
-But of course we need another application to receive that message.
+Now if you execute the `TopicPublisher.java` program it will successfully publish a message, but another application is required to receive the message.

 ## Receiving message